-What Does The P2112 Code Mean?
+What Does The P2118 Code Mean?

-The P2112 OBD-II trouble code is one of number of possible codes that indicates that the Powertrain Control Module (PCM) has detected a malfunction with the operation of the Throttle Actuator Control System.
+The P2118 OBD-II trouble code is one of number of possible codes that indicates that the Powertrain Control Module (PCM) has detected a malfunction with the operation of the Throttle Actuator Control System.

 There are six codes that are associated with Throttle Actuator Control System malfunctions and they are P2107, P2108, P2111, P2112, P2118 and P2119.
-Code P2112 is set by the PCM when the throttle body plate is stuck in the closed position.
+Code P2118 is set by the PCM when the Throttle Actuator Control Motor is out of range or not performing properly.

 The PCM controls the Throttle Actuator Control System by monitoring one or more throttle position sensors.
 The operation of the throttle body is determined by the position of the throttle plate that is controlled by one or more Throttle Actuator Control Motors.
 The PCM also monitors the accelerator pedal position sensor to determine how fast the driver wants to go and then determines the appropriate throttle response.

 The PCM accomplishes this by a changing current flow to the Throttle Actuator Control Motor that moves the throttle plate to the desired position.
 Some malfunctions will cause the PCM to restrict the operation of the Throttle Actuator Control System.
 This is known as fail-safe or limp mode where the engine is held at idle or may not start at all.